-5 Stats on Generation Z Buying Habits Marketers Need
+5 Generation Z Statistics on Spending Habits That Marketers Need to Know

 Though the oldest members of the Generation Z cohort are just beginning to come of age, their spending power is already undeniable, and marketers who want to remain relevant must understand their unique needs.
 Gen Z, defined as those born after 1998, command $44 billion in buying power—nothing to scoff at, surely—but by 2020, it's projected they’ll command nearly 40 percent of all consumer shopping.
-What’s more, 82 percent of parents say their Gen Z offspring influence household spending.
+What’s more, 82% of parents say their Gen Z children influence household spending.

 By 2020, Gen Z will command 40% of all consumer shopping.

-And Gen Z is online — really, really online: a recent study found that 74 percent of Gen Z members spend five hours or more every day online.
-Therefore, marketers who want to capture the attention of this generation need to look for them online and find ways to connect with them there, which means catering to their unique preferences.
-To learn which preferences Gen Z, and many other online demographics share, read Forrester Report: Getting to Know Your Customers.
-Though they’re not so distant age-wise from the generation currently cornering the market—millennials—Gen Z has buying habits all their own.
+Another important Gen Z characteristic to note is that they are almost always online.
+In fact, a recent study found that 74% of Gen Z members spend five hours or more every day online.
+Marketers wondering how to speak to Gen Z need to find ways to connect with them online, which means catering to their unique preferences.
+To learn which preferences Gen Z, and many other online demographics share, check out our in-depth Forrester Report: Getting to Know Your Customers.
+Though they’re not so distant age-wise from the generation currently cornering the market—millennials—Gen Z has spending habits all their own.

 (Source: Retail Touchpoints)